excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

   * Peer reviewed code has been found to significantly reduce bugs and missed requirements
   * Be thorough and respectful!
 5. __Build for today's needs, not what might be needed tomorrow__
+  * Read [YAGNI](https://martinfowler.com/bliki/Yagni.html) by Martin Fowler for examples of "You're Not Going To Need It"
   * Make the best choices based on the customer's concrete needs today!
   * Building for the future is subjective guesswork that rarely meets unknowable customer needs